mrfloydst/midifileplayer/README.md

 # midifileplayer
-Plays back midi files on a Raspberry PI
+Plays back midi files on a Raspberry PI and lets you play sounds on a MIDI keyboard

 How to install/use
 Install 32 bit os lite, bookworm or bullseye